 2. Cooperation in the field of Agriculture and Rural Development

-Cooperation between the Czech Republic and Georgia in the field of agriculture is seen in the area of increased mutual trade in agricultural and food commodities, in the supply of agricultural and food technologies and agricultural machinery.
+Both Sides agreed to facilitate cooperation between the Czech Republic and Georgia in the field of agriculture to increase mutual trade in agricultural and food commodities.

-The Ministry of Agriculture of the Czech Republic organized in cooperation with the Czech Embassy in Tbilisi an incoming mission to the Czech Republic, which was focused on brewery technologies.
+Committee welcomed the mission to the Czech Republic focused on brewery technologies organized by the Ministry of Agriculture of the Czech Republic in cooperation with the Czech Embassy in Tbilisi.
 The incoming mission was carried out in the frame of a Project for promotion/support of economic diplomacy (PROPED) in mid-October 2017.

-Both Sides noted that in Autumn 2018, the Ministry of Agriculture and the Czech Embassy in Tbilisi are planning to realize a marketing project aimed at promoting Czech beer and another Project for promotion/support of economic diplomacy in the food industry.
+Both Sides welcomed initiative that in autumn of 2018, the Ministry of Agriculture of the Czech Republic and the Czech Embassy in Tbilisi are planning to realize a marketing project aimed at promoting Czech beer and Project for promotion/support of economic diplomacy in the food industry.
+Georgian Side welcomed this initiative and expressed its readiness to support this project.

-In the context of deeper cooperation, the Central Inspection and Testing Institute has interest in cooperation with the Georgian Side on phytosanitary measures.
+Czech Side expressed its interest, that the Central Inspection and Testing Institute of the Czech Republic would like to deepen cooperation with the National Food Agency of Georgia on phytosanitary measures.
+Georgian side expressed its readiness to further activate cooperation on SPS issues.

-The Czech University of Agriculture cooperates with the Georgian Side in the frame of YPARD (Young Professionals for Agricultural Development) with the aim of initiating the participation of young experts and farmers in projects, raising the awareness and attractiveness of agriculture as a good source of income for young people and linking them with the relevant actors.
+Committee welcomed cooperation between the Czech University of Agriculture cooperates with the Georgian Side in the frame of YPARD (Young Professionals for Agricultural Development) with the aim of initiating the participation of young experts and farmers in projects, raising the awareness and attractiveness of agriculture as a good source of income for young people and linking them with the relevant actors.

+Georgian Side expressed its readiness to establish close cooperation between Agricultural Cooperatives Development Agency (ACDA) and Cooperative Association of the Czech Republic.

+Both Side agreed to exchange information about state programs supporting agricultural cooperatives in their respective countries.

+Both Sides agreed to set up joint training programs focusing on milk processing.

+Georgian Side expressed its interest to launch joint project on developing livestock in remote regions, focusing on wool processing.

 3. Cooperation in the field of Environment and Natural Resources Protection